bolinocroustibat/databases-backup-over-scp/README.md

-This two Python scripts are to be used for MySQL/PostgreSQL databases backups, using Python3, mysqldump utility, pg_dump, Paramiko/SSHClient and Paramiko/SCPClient.
+Those two Python scripts are to be used for MySQL/PostgreSQL databases backups, using Python3, mysqldump utility, pg_dump, Paramiko/SSHClient and Paramiko/SCPClient.

 # Configuration